OfficeDev/office-js-docs-pr/docs/testing/attach-debugger-from-task-pane.md

 # Attach debugger from the task pane

 In Office 2016 for Windows, Build 77xx.xxxx or later, you can attach the debugger from the task pane.
-This attach debugger feature will directly attach the debugger to the correct Internet Explorer process for you.
-You can attach to the debugger regardless even if the add-ins is written using a non-Visual Studio flow, eg. Yeoman Generator, Visual Studio Code, node.js, Angular, etc.
+The attach debugger feature will directly attach the debugger to the correct Internet Explorer process for you.
+You can attach a debugger regardless of whether you are using Yeoman Generator, Visual Studio Code, node.js, Angular, or another tool.

 To launch the **Attach Debugger** tool, choose the top right corner of the task pane to activate the **Personality** menu (as shown in the red circle in the following image).